ymatto/Station-Manager-2/README.md

 To use the optional TTS server script with default config (which is used for voice announcements in the example staation), run `TTS_server.rb` within its folder.

+That's it - you're up and running!

+Keep reading to learn how to configure your own netradio station from scratch.

 ## Configuring Your Netradio Station